School of Education, Introduction

 In pursuing this mission, the School of Education encompasses the full range of research and practice, theory and application, and analysis and innovation.
 The School is committed to preparing professionals who can facilitate learning in our nation's schools and colleges, workplaces, families, and communities, especially in the most challenging circumstances.
 We seek to promote lifelong growth, resilience, learning, and development.
 By studying policy and practice, and by training the next generation of educational administrators and analysts, we seek to improve educational systems locally, nationally, and internationally.
 And, throughout our work, we focus on producing research-based solutions for the problems facing our schools and communities.

-The School is organized into the following departments: Educational Administration and Policy Studies; Educational and Counseling Psychology; Educational Theory and Practice; and Reading.
+The School is organized into the following departments: Educational Administration and Policy Studies; Educational and Counseling Psychology; Educational Theory and Practice; and Literacy Teaching and Learning.
 Through these departments, the School offers graduate programs leading to the degrees of Master of Arts, Master of Science, Master of Science in Secondary Education, Doctor of Philosophy, Doctor of Psychology, and Certificate of Advanced Study.
 A graduate student in the School must meet the requirements and standards of the School including the Standards of Student Professional Conduct and of the University and be governed by their regulations.

 The School of Education offers the following programs leading to a master's degree: secondary school teaching of academic subject (nine areas), curriculum development and instructional technology, educational administration, educational psychology, rehabilitation counseling, general educational studies, community counseling, reading, literacy, special education, and teaching English to speakers of other languages.